joelself/toml_parser/README.md

 ```shell
 curl -sf https://raw.githubusercontent.com/brson/multirust/master/blastoff.sh | sh
 ```
-Change into the toml_parser directory and set that directory (and that directory only) to use Nightly Rust:
+Change into the toml_parser directory and set that directory (and that directory only) to use Beta Rust:

 ```shell
 cd toml_parser